Christopher-DSA/DataSciencePortfolio/SQL/README(SQL).md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
 This project looks at sales data from an online store.
 Using SQL skills to find out important info that can help the business do better.
-It's a chance for you to show off what I know and learn even more

-# Process
+The goal is to show off my SQL skills and improve them further.
 ## Step 1: Loading the csv files Into a database
 First I created a new PostgreSQL database called ```ecommerce```.
 I set up tables for each .csv file.
 ## Step 2: Data Cleaning